brentley/ldapProfile/README.md

 Use the ldap-uploadattribute command to push your dot file to the ldap server, and ldap-deleteattribute to remove your dot file from the ldap server.

+Note: Doublequote (") is the comment character for .vimrc
+Note2: Since bashProfile is never written to disk, this version mechanism is not necessary.

 Deleting
 --------